nartallax/cardboard/README.md

 let myBox: RBox<number> = box(12345)

-console.log(myBox()) // 12345
+console.log(myBox.get()) // 12345
-myBox(333) // Typescript's syntax error
+myBox.set(333) // Typescript's syntax error: no such method
 ```

 So if, for example, your component won't ever need to push updates to the value and only need to observe changes of the value, you can type its property as `RBox` and pass `WBox` to it.

+By the way, internally all boxes in this library have all the methods `WBox` have, but calling them on boxes that are not `WBox` (i.e. `isWBox(x) === false`) could result in various bugs.
+Library expects you to rely on type-checking and not invoke methods that TypeScript won't let you invoke.

 ## RBox views